a-n-d-r-3-w/calculator/CombinedRFASpec.md

 ![Mockup](https://dl.dropboxusercontent.com/u/1085829/calculator/calculatorMockUp.png "Mockup")

 ##### Design considerations #####
-Buttons will be divided into 4 sections.
+Buttons are divided into 4 sections.
 The intent is for users to interact with the calculator primarily from left to right.
-1. Clear
-1. Related to operands
-  - Digits
-  - Plus-minus sign
-  - Decimal point
-1. Arithmetic operators
-1. Equals sign

 The top row of digits buttons consists of 1-2-3 instead of 7-8-9 because [this article](http://abcnews.go.com/Technology/story?id=119296&page=1) says that a Bell Labs study concluded that a layout "with 1-2-3 in the top row was the easiest for people to master."

 ##### Other design considerations #####
 - Distinct elements for operands and operators